-As a young woman, my wealth building journey really started right after I graduated from college and got my first real job earning my first real income.
+As a young woman, my wealth-building journey really started right after I graduated from college and got my first real job earning my first real income.

-As I look back at my financial journey to date, I'm grateful for the great financial decisions I made but there are also a lot of things I wish I knew or wish I had done and if I had the chance to have a sit down with my younger self, I would give myself these key pieces of advice!
+As I look back at my financial journey to date, I'm grateful for the great financial decisions I made.
+But there are also a lot of things I wish I knew or wish I had done differently.

 1. Max out your retirement savings right away

-When I started working at my first job, I didn't know what a 401k was i.e. an employer-sponsored retirement plan.
-All I knew was that my employer was offering me free money up to a certain percentage of my contributions match and once I heard free, I decided to contribute.
+When I started working at my first job, I didn't know what a 401k was, i.e., an employer-sponsored retirement plan.
+All I knew was that my employer offered me free money up to a certain percentage of my contributions.
+Once I heard free, I decided to contribute.

-However, If I had maxed out my contributions right away, I would have saved much more money.
+However, If I had maxed out my contributions right away, I would have saved so much more money.
 It wasn't until I started learning about investing that I realized how worthwhile contributing to my retirement accounts could be.

-2. Get life insurance sooner
+2. Get life insurance while you are young

-Now that I'm older, I fully understand the importance and benefits of having life insurance and while I have the right kind of insurance for my needs right now, if I had gotten insurance in my 20s my premiums would have been so much cheaper.
+Now that I'm older, I fully understand the importance and benefits of having life insurance.
+Although I have the right kind of insurance for my needs right now, if I had gotten insurance in my 20s, my premiums would have been so much cheaper.

 3. Learn about investing and invest sooner

-4. Buy fewer handbags
+4. Buy fewer things e.g. handbags

-My justification for owning these bags was that I was a saver (I had saved a ton of money), at this time I was maxing out my retirement accounts, I wasn't traveling as much as I would have liked, I worked hard, deserved it, etc.
+My justification for owning these bags was that I was a saver.
+I had saved a ton of money at this time.
+Also, I was maxing out my retirement accounts; I wasn't traveling as much as I would have liked, I worked hard, deserved it, etc.

-Luckily for me, I was able to sell most of them for what I paid or slightly more (because of the brand and the price increases that were occurring) and put my hard earned money where I'd rather see it— invested and working hard for me and my future self.
+Luckily for me, I was able to sell most of them for what I paid or slightly more; because of the brand and the price increases that were occurring.
+I was able to put my hard-earned money where I'd rather see it— invested and working hard for me and my future self.

 If I could go back in time, I'd definitely tell my younger self to keep aggressively saving and chill out on the excessive handbag purchases!